BenjaminBurton/12-factor-app/README.md

 ![image](12A.png)

-Since we have a flask app the first thing we shoild do is install flask
+Since we have a flask app the first thing we should do is install flask

 ```bash
 pip install flask